Nepiki/Guides/The-Legend-of-Zelda,-A-Link-to-the-Past-(SNES).md

 </details>

-There are a total of 31 Treasure Chests to be found in the Light World.
+There are a total of 35 Treasure Chests to be found in the Light World.
 Getting all of the chests should be possible after having obtained the Titan's Mitt.

 I will probably go in more detail later, but for now, here are the broad locations:

+* Link's house: 1 Treasure Chest
+* Desert (cave on the east side): 1 Treasure Chest
-* Great Swamp (south of Link's house): 1 Treasure Chest
+* Great Swamp (south of Link's house, inside the small water temple): 1 Treasure Chest
 * Hype Cave (east of Great Swamp): 4 Treasure Chests
 * Ice Rod (south-east Hyrule): 1 Treasure Chest
 * Kakariko Village: 12 Treasure Chests
 * Rock formation west of Sanctuary: 1 Treasure Chest
+* Magic Cape (Graveyard): 1 Treasure Chest
 * Sahasrahla Hut: 3 Treasure Chests
 * Death Mountain (East side): 9 Treasure Chests